7 Tips for Handling Aggression in a Senior with Alzheimer’s

 Aggressive behavior may also be the result of a urinary tract infection.
 If your loved one produces concentrated or cloudy urine, has a fever or chills, or seems unwell, call the doctor, who may recommend making an appointment and bringing in a urine sample.
 If your loved one has a urinary tract infection, antibiotics will be prescribed.
 After the infection has cleared, normal behaviors may resume.

 If your senior loved one has Alzheimer’s and needs help managing daily tasks, reach out to Assisting Hands Home Care, a leading provider of Alzheimer’s care.
-Florence Assisting Hands Home Care provides reliable caregivers around the clock to help your loved one age in place safely and comfortably while living with Alzheimer’s disease.
+Northern Kentucky Assisting Hands Home Care provides reliable caregivers around the clock to help your loved one age in place safely and comfortably while living with Alzheimer’s disease.

 4. Consider Dietary Interventions